 Each report covers activity during a specific time period.
-Generally a report picks up where the last report left off.
+Generally, a report begins where the last report ended.
 For a candidate's first report, the beginning date will be the date the campaign treasurer appointment was filed.
 For an officeholder who is appointed to an elective office and who did not have a campaign treasurer appointment on file at the time of the appointment, the beginning date for the first report will be the date the officeholder took office.
 Generally, there should not be gaps between the periods covered or overlapping time periods.
 See "Reports" below for information about filing deadlines and periods covered by reports.